homermultitext/hmt-digital/README.md

-# hmt-digital: digital services of the Homer Multitext project
+# hmt-digital 1.0.0: digital services of the Homer Multitext project

 This git repository is for customizations of the generic `citeservlet` to provide digital services for the Homer Multitext project.

 ## Versions ##

-The master branch always has the most recent published version (currently, version 1.0).
+The master branch always has the most recent published version (currently, version 1.0 series).

 The most recent published version is always installed at <http://www.homermultitext.org/hmt-digital>.

 The HMT project also runs a current development  branch on a test server at <http://beta.hpcc.uh.edu/tomcat/hmt-digital>.

+### Version numbering ###

+The left-most digit identifies a major version, defined as a version that either dramatically changes functionality, or requires a change in configuration.
+The second digit from the left identifies an upgrade that adds some functionality to the main version, but does not require a change in configuration.
+The third digit identifies a version with changes that do not alter the underlying functionality but might change appearance or presentation.

 ## Installation and usage##